Myles Gaskin Player Prop Bets for NFL Week 9 | Miami vs. Houston 11/7/2021

 Recent Performances

+- In his last three games, Gaskin has rushed for 112 yards on 32 carries (37.3 ypg), with zero touchdowns.

-- He also has nine receptions for 34 yards (11.3 per game) and one TD.
+- He's also added nine receptions for 34 yards (11.3 per game) and one touchdown.

 Gaskin's Miami Teammates